lly02/lly02/README.md

 ## About Me

-I am a graduate of Singapore Polytechnic, Diploma in Information Technology, 2022

-Currently pursuing a degree in Computer Science (Cyber Security and Digital System Security)
+Degree in Computer Science (Cyber Security and Digital System Security)

 ## My Stats